ExplainableMachines/group_website/_members/ashwath-shetty.md

 #   twitter: todo
 ---

-Ashwath Shetty is a final year Master student at Saarland University studying Computer Science.
+Ashwath is a final year Master student at Saarland University studying Computer Science.
 In our group, he investigates the link between sparsity of neural networks and explainability.